rolldown/rolldown/web/docs/about.md

 ## Join Us!

 Rolldown is still in early stage.
-We have a lot of ground to cover and we won't be able to do this without the help from community contributors.
+We have a lot of ground to cover, and we won't be able to do this without the help from community contributors.
 We are also actively looking for more team members with long term commitment in improving JavaScript tooling with Rust.

 ### Useful Links